Discover CBD Wax Dabs: Your Complete Guide

 CO2 Extraction

 One of the most popular processes for manufacturing CBD wax is CO2 extraction.
 It extracts cannabinoids, terpenes, and flavonoids using pressurized carbon dioxide.
-The CO2 turns supercritical using high pressure and heat, which means it behaves like a liquid and a gas, thus the term “supercritical CO2 extraction.”
+CO2 becomes supercritical at high pressure and temperature, meaning it behaves like both a liquid and a gas; hence the term βsupercritical CO2 extraction.β

-Any CO2 that remains in the concentrate after extraction, unlike butane, evaporates.
-This produces CBD wax that’s purer than those made with butane, ensuring that users are not consuming any residual solvents along with their CBD.
+Unlike butane, any CO2 that remains in the concentrate after extraction evaporates.
+This produces CBD wax thatβs purer than that made with butane, ensuring that users are not consuming any residual solvents along with their CBD.

 Can CBD wax make you fail a drug test?